cioos-siooc/cioos-siooc-assetmap/README.md

 * better code documentation
-* Multiple varaible selection should restrict not open up search ( and vs or )
+* Multiple variable selection should restrict not open up search ( and vs or )
 * Change current icon for new one ( currently canibalised from Condition Maritime )
-* generate ckan dataset/organisation url with language ( if supported )
 * bettter ids for dataset panel ( limit conflict with crm )
 * on detail click, scroll to correct panel
 * add CSS for variable label et category label + layout